Third Street Ministries, Inc.

 heard that He had silenced the Sadducees, they gathered together, and

 him a question to test him.

-This building serves as a location for Bible Study, Prayer Meetings, Informal Worship Services, and a Clothing Distribution Center for the Homeless and needy citizens of our community.
 Third Street Ministries, Inc. is incorporated in the State of Georgia as a non-profit lay ministry of service to the homeless and un-churched of Rome and Floyd County, Georgia.
 We strongly follow the theology of John Wesley and the United Methodist Church, in that we are all ministers sent to serve and share the words of Jesus Christ.
 It is not our goal, however; to encourage or recommend any one Christian denomination over another, but to witness to the life of Christ and salvation through His death.